wp-plugins/wti-like-post/readme.txt

 WTI Like Post is a plugin for adding like (thumbs up) and unlike (thumbs down) functionality for wordpress posts/pages.
 On admin end alongwith handful of configuration settings, it will show a list of most liked posts/pages.
 If you have already liked a post/page and now you dislike it, then the old voting will be cancelled and vice-versa.
 It also has the option to reset the settings to default if needed.
 You can reset the like counts for all/selected posts/pages.
 It comes with two widgets, one to display the most liked posts/pages for a given time range and another to show recently liked posts.

 Some of the useful features:
-* AJAX thumbs up/down functionality without refreshing your screen.
+* AJAX thumbs up/down functionality without refreshing your screen
-* Wide range of voting period to allow users to revote after a specific period of time.
+* Wide range of voting period to allow users to revote after a specific period of time
-* 3 different voting styles with 3 set of images.
+* 3 different voting styles with 3 set of images
-* Show/hide +/- symbols before like/unlike count.
+* Show/hide +/- symbols before like/unlike count
-* Reset all/selected like and unlike counts.
+* Reset all/selected like and unlike counts
-* Shortcode for showing most liked posts and recently liked posts on a page.
+* Shortcode for showing most liked posts and recently liked posts on a page
-* Allow or block guest users to vote.
+* Allow or block guest users to vote
-* Custom messages.
+* Custom messages
-* Show thumbs up/down functionality on pages or not.
+* Show thumbs up/down functionality on pages or not
-* Exclude specific posts/pages if you do not want this functionality to be shown there.
+* Exclude specific posts/pages if you do not want this functionality to be shown there
-* Show excluded posts/pages on widget section or not.
+* Show excluded posts/pages on widget section or not
-* Show the thumbs up/down functionality on top of the content or at the bottom.
+* Show the thumbs up/down functionality on top of the content or at the bottom
-* Show the thumbs up/down functionality on left of the screen or right.
+* Show the thumbs up/down functionality on left of the screen or right
-* Exclude specific sections like home, archive page not to show like/dislike functionality.
+* Exclude specific sections like home, archive page not to show like/dislike functionality
-* Excluded categories not to show like/dislike functionality for posts under those categories.
+* Excluded categories not to show like/dislike functionality for posts under those categories
-* Allow specific posts from excluded categories to show like/dislike functionality.
+* Allow specific posts from excluded categories to show like/dislike functionality
-* Excluded like/dislike functionality on post/page add/edit interface.
+* Excluded like/dislike functionality on post/page add/edit interface
-* Enter custom title text on hovering the like/unlike images.
+* Enter custom title text on hovering the like/unlike images
-* English, French, Polish language files.
+* English, French, Polish language files
-* Widgets to show most liked posts and recently liked posts.
+* Widgets to show most liked posts and recently liked posts

 **Language Files:**
 * en-US(english- United States)